smiakchilo/aem-crash-course/lessons/2.7/part2.md

 The JCR tier is comprehensive.
 Technically, we would need nothing more.
 But they say the API is not quite convenient, and there’s a lot of boilerplate operations.
 That is why Sling came up with its Sling Resource notion, and thus installed the second level of abstraction – the **Resource tier**.

 _Resource_ is a decorator over a JCR node with convenient accessors.
-It contains a _ValueMap_ allowing to read and sometimes write a property of a JCR node as easily as we read an entry of a Java map.
+It contains a _ValueMap_ allowing us to read and sometimes write a property of a JCR node as easily as we read an entry of a Java map.

 Above all, _Resource_ does not only "speak for" a real-world node – it is a high-level abstraction.
-You can create an on-the-fly _Resource_ in memory without need to store it anywhere.
-You can declare a descendant class from _Resource_ with new functionality; can serialize and deserialize a _Resource_.
+You can create an on-the-fly _Resource_ in memory without the need to store it anywhere.
+You can declare a descendant class from _Resource_ with some new functionality; can serialize and deserialize a _Resource_.
 It is right to say that the Resource is designed to be a universal data unit, a "global currency" of the AEM world.

 Speaking of resources, there are some particular species that are required quite often.

-For example, when a user sends a request to AEM with a path like _/content/home.html_, they effectively request for a resource identified by this path.
+For example, when a user sends a request to AEM with a path like _/content/home.html_, they effectively request a resource identified by this path.
 This is not "any" resource; this is exactly a _page resource_.
 The notion of Page was not present in Sling.
 It was added by AEM itself.

-Similarly, when a server checks access rights for a user, it looks for the user data in JCR and finds some resource, again.
+Similarly, when a server checks access rights for a user, it looks for the user data in JCR and finds a resource.
 That would be a _user resource_.
-Also there are _workflow resources_, _job resources_, _query resources_ etc. They all manifest the third level – **Application tier**.
-On this level there are resources and utility classes tailored for some particular (and relatively narrow) business tasks.
+Also, there are _workflow resources_, _job resources_, _query resources_ etc. They all manifest the third level – **Application tier**.
+On this level, there are resources and utility classes tailored for some particular (and relatively narrow) business tasks.
 ![Tiers diagram](img.png)
 </details>